The Slovenian language in the European Union

 Slovenian as an official language of the EU

 With Slovenia joining the EU, Slovenian became one of the official languages.
 However, even prior to its EU accession, all EU legislation had to be translated into the Slovenian language, i.e. thousands of legal acts classified under specific chapters of EU legislation accounting for approximately 90,000 pages of the EU Official Journal.
 This major legal translation project was aimed at ensuring the Slovenian version of the EU acquis prior to Slovenia’s accession, which required the effective organisation of working procedures, systematic interdisciplinary cooperation, and a standardised methodology.

-One of the chapters of the Resolution on the National Programme for Language Policy 2020-2024 is dedicated to Slovenian as one of the EU’s official languages.
+One of the chapters of the upcoming Resolution on the National Programme for Language Policy 2021-2025 is dedicated to Slovenian as one of the EU’s official languages.
 The Resolution envisages measures for providing linguistic assistance to Slovenian departments in EU institutions.

-More on this topic is available at Jezikovna Slovenija.
+More on this topic is available at Jezikovna Slovenija (in Slovene).

 Use of the Slovenian language in EU work processes

-The various aspects of using Slovenian in the legislative process – translation and interpretation – are provided in the manual Slovenian in EU Institutions (available only in the Slovenian language), which contains a number of relevant mailboxes and links.
+The various aspects of using Slovenian in the legislative process – translation and interpretation – are provided in the manual Slovenian in EU Institutions (in Slovene), which contains a number of relevant mailboxes and links.